Duke of Alcantara Stradivarius: Recovery

 The Duke of Alcantara usually stays locked in a vault at UCLA's Fowler Museum.
-In recent years, winners of the UCLA Philharmonia's All Star Concerto Competition and the Atwater Kent String Concerto Competition have the chance to play on the violin.
-As the result of budget cuts, university officials in 2006 considered selling the violin, but advocates successfully stopped that from occurring.
+In recent years, winners of the UCLA Philharmonia's All Star Concerto Competition and the Atwater Kent String Concerto Competition have the chance to play on the violin, typically as a soloist with the UCLA Philharmonia or UCLA Symphony.
+As a result of budget cuts, university officials in 2006 considered selling the violin, but advocates successfully campaigned for the school to keep the violin.
 In 2020, UCLA was given a second Stradivarius violin which will arrive in 2025.